5th PIRI ends with commitments on IGF and de-risking, Papua New Guinea Governor assumes chair

 Assisting with this was SWIFT, a financial messaging service that collaborates with AFI to address de-risking issues in the Pacific, which pledged to dedicate “time and resources to help address de-risking in the Pacific”.
-This, it said, would include support for future PIRI events and working with central banks to encourage the adoption of best practices, build capacity for sanctions screen, know you customer (KYC), cyber security and fraud prevention for PIRI members.

 Elsewhere, members endorsed the draft of a regional sandbox and agreed to the creation of two deliverables: an internal-focused framework and an application guide that would be open to all.

 Leaders also reaffirmed their commitments to the Denarau Action Plan and to halving the financial inclusion gender gap by 2021.